Healthy families recognize that their members aren’t perfect

 Habits of Healthy Families

-Healthy families don’t compete with one another.You play an important role as guide and coach for your children as they make choices about eating.And the effect your actions have can be profound.
-For example, research has shown that just eating together as a family can improve children’s nutritional health.Healthy families, however, do not let this influence the basic ways in which they treat and interact with other family members.
+Healthy families don’t compete with one another.
+You play an important role as a guide and coach for your children as they make choices about eating.
+And the effect your actions have can be profound.
+For example, research has shown that just eating together as a family can improve children’s nutritional health.
+Healthy families, however, do not let this influence the basic ways in which they treat and interact with other family members.
 In these families, each person’s worthiness is viewed as equal.

-In families who shared at least three meals a week, children were 24 percent more likely to be eating healthy foods than those in families who ate few or no meals together.
-The children were also 12 percent less likely to be overweight, 20 percent less likely to eat unhealthy foods and 35 percent less likely to engage in dangerous weight-loss efforts like purging, taking diet pills and laxatives, or vomiting.We all know at least one of these families: they’re superfit, they eat healthfully, they stay active together and their go-to dessert is fresh fruit.
+In families who shared at least three meals a week, children were 24 per cent more likely to be eating healthy foods than those in families who ate few or no meals together.
+The children were also 12 per cent less likely to be overweight, 20 per cent less likely to eat unhealthy foods and 35 per cent less likely to engage in dangerous weight-loss efforts like purging, taking diet pills and laxatives, or vomiting.
+We all know at least one of these families: they’re superfit, they eat healthfully, they stay active together, and their go-to dessert is fresh fruit.

 Healthy, happy families find a way for each child to stand out within the family.
-They identify their talent and find activities in which each can find success.Healthy families set a culture around being grateful for the things you appreciate in life, big and small.
-Set up a sacred space where at the end of each day, each family member share what they are grateful for.
+They identify their talent and find activities in which they can find success.
+Healthy families set a culture around being grateful for the things you appreciate in life, big and small.
+Set up a sacred space where, at the end of each day, each family member shares what they are grateful for.
 This sets up an atmosphere of appreciation and good vibes in the house that all can benefit from.

 Caring for an elderly loved one is a wonderful way to show compassion and service, and it doesn’t mean you have to sacrifice everything.
-Healthy families have boundaries with aging parents and grandparents.
-They thoroughly think through the potential impact of moving an aging parent into the home or providing extended care.
+Healthy families have boundaries with ageing parents and grandparents.
+They thoroughly think through the potential impact of moving an ageing parent into the home or providing extended care.
 Kids and marriages can be powerfully impacted by how these decisions are handled, both negatively and positively.

 • Ensure that most foods in your home are healthy